kaisenlinux/manpages-dev/category/Hardware/fio.md

                      nbds://tlshost/exportname

+       (libcufile)gpu_dev_ids=str
+              Specify the GPU IDs to use with CUDA.
+This is a colon-separated list of int.
+GPUs are assigned to workers roundrobin.
+Default is 0.

+       (libcufile)cuda_io=str
+              Specify the type of I/O to use with CUDA.
+This option takes the following values:

+                     cufile (default)
+                            Use libcufile and nvidia-fs.
+This option performs I/O directly between a GPUDirect Storage filesystem and GPU buffers, avoiding use of  a  bounce  buffer.
+If verify  is  set, cudaMemcpy is used to copy verification data between RAM and GPU(s).
+Verification data is copied from RAM to GPU before a write and from GPU to RAM after a read.  direct must be 1.

+                     posix  Use POSIX to perform I/O with a RAM buffer, and use cudaMemcpy to transfer data between RAM and the GPU(s).
+Data is copied from GPU to RAM before a write and copied from RAM to GPU after a read. verify does not affect the use of cudaMemcpy.

+       (dfs)pool
+              Specify the label or UUID of the DAOS pool to connect to.

+       (dfs)cont
+              Specify the label or UUID of the DAOS container to open.

+       (dfs)chunk_size
+              Specificy a different chunk size (in bytes) for the dfs file.
+Use DAOS container's chunk size by default.

+       (dfs)object_class
+              Specificy a different object class for the dfs file.
+Use DAOS container's object class by default.

+       (nfs)nfs_url
+              URL in libnfs format, eg nfs://<server|ipv4|ipv6>/path[?arg=val[&arg=val]*] Refer to the libnfs README for more details.

+       (exec)program=str
+              Specify the program to execute.
+Note the program will receive a SIGTERM when the job is reaching the time limit.
+A SIGKILL is sent once the job is over.
+The delay between the two signals is defined by grace_time option.

+       (exec)arguments=str
+              Specify arguments to pass to program.
+Some special variables can be expanded to pass fio's job details to the program :

+                     %r     replaced by the duration of the job in seconds

+                     %n     replaced by the name of the job

+       (exec)grace_time=int
+              Defines the time between the SIGTERM and SIGKILL signals.
+Default is 1 second.

+       (exec)std_redirect=ool
+              If set, stdout and stderr streams are redirected to files named from the job name.
+Default is true.

    I/O depth
        iodepth=int
               Number of I/O units to keep in flight against the file.
 Note that increasing iodepth beyond 1 will not affect synchronous ioengines (except  for  small  degrees  when  ver‐ ify_async is in use).
 Even async engines may impose OS restrictions causing the desired depth not to be achieved.
 This may happen on Linux when using libaio and not setting
               `direct=1', since buffered I/O is not async on that OS.
 Keep an eye on the I/O depth distribution in the fio output to verify that the achieved depth is  as  expected.
 De‐
               fault: 1.

        iodepth_batch_submit=int, iodepth_batch=int
               This  defines  how many pieces of I/O to submit at once.
 It defaults to 1 which means that we submit each I/O as soon as it is available, but can be raised to submit bigger batches of I/O at the time.
 If it is set to 0 the iodepth value will be used.

        iodepth_batch_complete_min=int, iodepth_batch_complete=int
               This defines how many pieces of I/O to retrieve at once.
 It defaults to 1 which means that we'll ask for a minimum of 1 I/O in the retrieval process from  the  kernel.
 The
               I/O  retrieval  will go on until we hit the limit set by iodepth_low.
 If this variable is set to 0, then fio will always check for completed events before queuing more I/O.
               This helps reduce I/O latency, at the cost of more retrieval system calls.

        iodepth_batch_complete_max=int